Only 1/8 of adult Americans are “metabolically healthy”.

 - Fasting for more than a few hours is painful

 - Strong urge to binge food late at night

 - Unable to function without coffee, tea, or other stimulants

 If so, you’re likely metabolic inflexible.
 But what is that and why does it matter?

 In today’s post, I will break down the science of metabolic health.
 The basics of metabolic flexibility, how to optimize the metabolism, and my favorite tool to make the process easier.

 Your Metabolism Explained

 Have you heard the term metabolism thrown around?
 It’s often used in the context of the ketogenic diet or an intermittent fasting protocol.
 So what is it, and how does it work?

 Your metabolism is the name for a group of organs and bodily systems that convert food and calories into usable energy.
 A healthy (flexible) metabolism can transform any type of food into fuel.
 Tapping into stored body fat during times of caloric scarcity.
-Unhealthy (inflexible) metabolisms default to storing calories as body fat and cannot access body fat as needed.￼Metabolic Flexibility: 5 Steps to Peak Health & Fitness Click To Tweet
+Unhealthy (inflexible) metabolisms default to storing calories as body fat and cannot access body fat as needed.Transform your body, health, and performance by optimizing your metabolism Click To Tweet

 An optimal metabolism is like a car that can run on gasoline, diesel, or electricity.
 When energy levels drop, the body can turn to any of several alternate fuel sources.
 Making it highly resilient.